jfinancial/cheatsheets/kubernetes/Kubernetes.md

   - **Node Eviction**: In case of resource pressure or failures, the kubelet can initiate node eviction processes, which gracefully terminate running pods on a node to free up resources or ensure proper rescheduling.
   - **Handling Node-Level Configurations**: The kubelet can be configured with various node-level parameters, such as setting maximum pod density, managing system-level containers, and applying node-specific configurations.

+### Kubeproxy
 - **Kubeproxy** responsible for enabling communication between different services and pods within the cluster.
 Its primary role is to facilitate networking operations (e.g. forwarding requests), allowing seamless connectivity and load balancing for services running on Kubernetes.
 Its main responsibilities are:
   - **Service Discovery**: When you create a Kubernetes Service, it is assigned a virtual IP address.
 This virtual IP is used to expose the service internally within the cluster.
 The kube-proxy watches for changes in the service and endpoint configurations and updates the internal network rules (iptables or IPVS rules, depending on the mode) to ensure that incoming requests to the virtual IP are correctly forwarded to the appropriate backend pods.
   - **Load Balancing**: In cases where multiple pods are running for a given service, kube-proxy ensures that incoming network traffic to the service's virtual IP is distributed evenly across these pods.
 This load balancing helps distribute the workload and prevent any single pod from being overwhelmed with traffic.
   - **IP Masquerading**: In certain network setups, pods running on a node might not have direct external access.
 Kube-proxy handles the necessary IP masquerading (NAT - Network Address Translation) so that when a pod sends a request to an external IP, the response from the external network is routed back to the correct pod.
   - **High Availability**: kube-proxy itself can be run in different modes to ensure high availability.
 For example, you can configure it to run in either userspace mode, iptables mode, or IPVS (IP Virtual Server) mode.
 IPVS mode is often preferred for better performance and scalability in large clusters.

+---

-### Master Processes
+## Master Processes

 - Master nodes are responsible for scheduling pods, monitoring pods and rescheduling/restarting pods.
+In a typical cluster, we might see 2 master nodes and 2 worker nodes.
+The master node processes can be considered more important but they require less memory/cpu than worker node processes.
 There are 4 master services which run on every master node to control the cluster state and the worker nodes:

+### API Server
 - **API Server** is  primary control panel element responsible for serving the Kubernetes API and acts as a sort of cluster gateway.
 It acts as the front-end and provides a central point for managing and interacting with the cluster.
 All administrative operations, as well as user and automated interactions with the cluster, are mediated through the API server.
 Its main responsibilities are:
   - **Exposing the Kubernetes API**: The API server exposes a RESTful HTTP API that allows clients (such as kubectl, kubelet, controllers, and custom applications) to interact with the cluster.
 This API is the main interface for managing resources within the cluster, such as pods, services, deployments, and more.
   - **Authenticating and Authorizing Requests**: The API server handles authentication/authorization for incoming requests.
 It verifies the identity of clients (users or automated processes) and checks their permissions against the configured RBAC (Role-Based Access Control) policies to determine if the requested action is allowed.